brianc/test-dir/README.md

 ## reasoning

 I haven't found a test framework -- nodeunit, vows, expresso -- to fit my needs.
 I like test libraries -- assert, should, tobi.
 I want each test file to be a self-contained, 'runnable' test suite.
+I used to use GNU Make for this, but it's not installed by default on windows.

 #### Given: